epidemics/epimodel-covid-data/README.md

     `CaseFatalityRate` fraction of COVID-19 infected that would die (IFR or infection fatality rate in the paper)
 * `verity_et_al_rates.csv` - Various rates from doi:10.1101/2020.03.09.20033357
 * `age_dist_un.csv` - UN Age distribution for various regions, estimated absolute numbers from https://population.un.org/wpp/
+* `estimated-infectious.csv` - The historical estimations done during the testing.
+(Countries sorted by ISO aplha-2 code)
+* `hospital-capacity.csv` - The capacity of hospital beds counted per 100k citizens with capacity of new infectionus per day per 1000 citizens.
+Year and source URL attached.
+(Countries sorted by aplha-2 code)
+* `max_percentage_of_infected_population_for_enough_icu.csv` - The maximal percentage of the infected the infected population for enaugh ICU beds.

 ## EpidemicForecasting.org countermeasure DB